senlin/so-clean-up-wp-seo/README.md

 * hide the Upsell Notice in the Notification box that shows in the Yoast SEO Dashboard
 * hide the Upsell Notice in social tab of Yoast Post/Page metabox
 * hide the Premium Upsell Admin Block that shows in the entire Yoast SEO backend
-* hides "Premium" submenu in its entirety
+* hides "Premium" and "Workouts" submenus
 * hides "Go Premium" metabox on edit Post/Page screens
 * hides Post/Page/Taxonomy Deletion Premium Ad
 * hide Problems box from Yoast SEO Dashboard